davidvliang/emd-analysis/README.md

 # emd-analysis
 Fundamental understanding of EMD and formulas for periodicity and sensitivity are found in [1].
 Algorithm and method found in [2].
 Discussion of Mutual Information computation is briefly mentioned in [2] and detailed in [3].

+## Updates
+2021-02-24: ED approach omits important information.
+Will investigate a _k_-nearest neighbors (kNN) approach because it is a parameter-free estimator.

+2021-03-03: Implement *k*-nearest neighbors to compute mutual information.
+Most efficient with k = 2 (?)

-## Task Description 2021-02-10
+## Task Description (2021-02-10)

 For the first four folders,
 1. Apply EMD on each of the 32 subcarriers